Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

 \subsubsection{Kaczmarz method}

-The Kaczmarz method \cite{Kac37}, also known as algebraic reconstruction technique (ART) \cite{herman1993algebraic,gordon1970algebraic}, is an iterative method for solving large-scale linear systems $Ax=b$.
+The Kaczmarz method \cite{Kac37}, also known as the algebraic reconstruction technique (ART) \cite{herman1993algebraic,gordon1970algebraic}, is an iterative method for solving large-scale linear systems $Ax=b$.
 Starting from $x^0\in\mathbb{R}^n$, the Kaczmarz method constructs $x^{k+1}$ by

-where $i_k$ is selected from $[m] $ according to some selection rules, including cyclic \cite{Kac37,censor1981row}, greedy \cite{Gri12}, or random \cite{Str09}.
-It can be seen that the Kaczmarz method only requires processing one row of the coefficient matrix $A\in\mathbb{R}^{m\times n}$ and the corresponding entry of the right-hand side vector $b\in\mathbb{R}^m$ at each iteration.
-This feature allows for small memory occupation and data transfer, making the Kaczmarz method a practical and efficient iterative solver for linear systems, especially when the coefficient matrix $A$ is too large to be stored entirely in computer memory.
+where $i_k$ is selected from $[m] $ according to some selection rules, including cyclic rules \cite{Kac37,censor1981row}, greedy rules \cite{Gri12}, or random rules \cite{Str09}.
+Notably, Strohmer and Vershynin \cite{Str09} showed that if the index $ i_k$ is selected randomly with probability proportional to $\|a_{i_k}\|^2_2$, then the resulting \emph{randomized Kaczmarz} (RK) method converges linearly in expectation.
+The iteration scheme apparently shows that it only requires a single row of the matrix $A\in\mathbb{R}^{m\times n}$ at each iteration, endowing the method with low RAM occupation and fast data transfer.
+These features make the Kaczmarz method a practically efficient iterative solver to linear systems, especially for the mentioned case where $ A $ is too large to be stored entirely in the RAM.
+Therefore, a large amount of researches on the refinements and extensions of the Kaczmarz method have been studied.
+We refer to \cite{bai2023randomized} for a recent survey on them.

-In the literature, there are empirical evidences that selecting a working row randomly from the matrix $A$ can often lead to better convergence of the Kaczmarz method compared to choosing them sequentially \cite{herman1993algebraic,natterer2001mathematics,feichtinger1992new}.
-In the seminal paper \cite{Str09}, Strohmer and Vershynin showed that if the index $ i_k$ is selected randomly with probability proportional to $\|a_{i_k}\|^2_2$, then the resulting \emph{randomized Kaczmarz} (RK) method converges linearly in expectation.
-Subsequently, there is a large amount of work on the refinements and extensions of the RK method have been studied \cite{Bai18Gre,Gow19,liu2016accelerated,han2022pseudoinverse,zeng2023randomized,loizou2020momentum,Nec19,needell2014paved,moorman2021randomized,Gow15}.
-We refer to \cite{bai2023randomized} for a recent survey about the Kaczmarz method.

-Recently, Tondji and Lorenz \cite{tondji2022faster} proposed a new variant of the RK method namely the randomized sparse Kaczamrz method with averaging (RSKA) for approximating sparse solutions of linear systems.
-Let $\mathcal{J}_k$ contain $\eta$ indexes sampled from $[m]$ and let $\omega_i$ represent the weight corresponding to the $i$-th row, the RSKA update is given by
+Recently, Tondji and Lorenz \cite{tondji2022faster} proposed a new variant of the RK method, named the randomized sparse Kaczmarz method with averaging (RSKA), for approximating sparse solutions to linear systems.
+Let $\mathcal{J}_k$ consist of $\eta$ indexes sampled from $[m]$ and let $\omega_i\geq0$ represent the weight corresponding to the $i$-th row.
+The RSKA update is given by